ObolNetwork/helm-charts/charts/charon-cluster/README.md

 # How to use this chart

-A distributed validator cluster is a docker-compose file with the following containers running:
+A distributed validator cluster is composed of the following containers:

 - Single execution layer client
 - Single consensus layer client